-Please be sure to read our Create term base manual before reading the rest of this article.
+Please be sure to read our guide on creating a new term base before reading the rest of this article.

 There are several features that can help you improve the way in which your term base deals with term morphology: match type, case sensitivity, and synonyms.